Sam Querrey: 2014: Australian Open third round, loss of form

 Querrey also struggled early in 2014, being eliminated in the first round in Brisbane and Sydney.
 However, he made it to the third round of the Australian Open, defeating Santiago Giraldo and Ernests Gulbis, before succumbing to Fabio Fognini.
 He lost both of his ties in the Davis Cup against Great Britain in San Diego in January and was eliminated in the first round in Memphis and Delray Beach.
 He made it into the second round in Indian Wells and Miami, losing to Andreas Seppi and Nicolás Almagro, respectively.
 He had his best showing of the year thus far in Houston, where he made the semifinals of the clay-court event.
 However, there he again lost to Almagro.

 Querrey failed to qualify in Rome and Nice, continuing his frustrating year.
 He also lost his first match in the second round in Nice to Albert Montañés.
 At the French Open, Sam defeated Filippo Volandri in the first round, but went down to Dmitry Tursunov in the second in straight sets.
 His form picked up at the Queen's Club grass tournament, where he defeated Jérémy Chardy and Denis Kudla in the first two rounds.
 He lost in the third round to eventual semifinalist Stanislas Wawrinka.
-Sam made it to the semifinals of the Aegon International in Eastbourne, England, but fell to eventual champion Feliciano Lopez.
+Sam made it to the semifinals of the Aegon International in Eastbourne, England, but fell to eventual champion Feliciano López.